HewlettPackard/shs-libfabric/man/fi_cxi.7.md

     Linux sum and uses the reproducible sum algorithm, which is fully associative.
 Using this incurs no performance penalty within the fabric, but the on-compute-node performance will be slower, as it is done in software.
 Default is false.

+*FI_CXI_DISABLE_HMEM_DEV_REGISTER*
+:   Disable registering HMEM device buffer for load/store access.
+Some HMEM devices
+    (e.g. AMD, Nvidia, and Intel GPUs) support backing the device memory by the PCIe BAR.
+    This enables software to perform load/stores to the device memory via the BAR instead of using device DMA engines.
+Direct load/store access may improve performance.

+*FI_CXI_FORCE_ZE_HMEM_SUPPORT*
+:   Force the enablement of ZE HMEM support.
+By default, the CXI provider will only
+    support ZE memory registration if implicit scaling is disabled (i.e. the environment variables EnableImplicitScaling=0 NEOReadDebugKeys=1 are set).
+Set
+    FI_CXI_FORCE_ZE_HMEM_SUPPORT to 1 will cause the CXI provider to skip the implicit scaling checks.
+GPU direct RDMA may or may not work in this case.

 Note: Use the fi_info utility to query provider environment variables:
 <code>fi_info -p cxi -e</code>